haarlems/forensics/chapters/chapter-01-digital-forensics/01-forensic-investigation-methodology/reading/README.md

 - network capture.

 ### Indicators of compromise
 IoCs (or eyeoks, depending on who you ask) represent evidence that an attackeer has breached an entity’s network or endpoint.
+Indicators may be email based, network, host or behavioural.
 They may include:
 - unusual network traffic;
 - suspicious file hashes;
 - malicious IPs/domains;